Frequently asked questions

 Why does the registration form request my personal information?

-The information requested on the registration form is essential to allow us to administer and evaluate the program.
-If you have any concerns about providing any particular information, please email walking@heartfoundation.org.au or review the Terms and Conditions and Privacy Statement.
+The information requested on the registration form is collected and used to help us administer and evaluate the program.
+If you have any concerns about providing any information, please email walking@heartfoundation.org.au or review the walking program's Terms and Conditions, Privacy Collection Notice presented on registration and the Heart Foundation privacy policy.

 I have forgotten my password, how can I reset it?